OakCityLabs/Endpoint/README.md

 An Endpoint object describes a network API endpoint.
 It contains all the information needed to request data from an endpoint and can parse the data returned by the API server.
 Organizing endpoints this way makes the code more testable and more organized.
+An EndpointController manages downloading the data for and Endpoint and handling errors that may occur.

 ## Table of Contents